codidact/qpixel/README.md

 Copy `config/database.sample.yml` to `config/database.yml` and fill in the correct host, username, and password for your environment.
 If you've followed these instructions (i.e. you have installed MySQL locally), the correct host is `localhost` or `127.0.0.1`.

+You'll also need to fill in details for the Redis connection.
+If you've followed these instructions, the sample file should already contain the correct values for you, but if you've customised your setup you'll need to correct them.

 ### Set up QPixel
 Install gems: